Everything you need to know about Time to Read

 Time and busy schedules are big factors, but the greatest number of parents (40%) that we surveyed said that they had abandoned shared reading time as their child had learned to read and started reading alone.

 We don't think that it's an either/or situation when it comes to reading.
 While it's important that your child develops the confidence and enthusiasm to read independently, they may struggle to do this without your support - just as a learner driver needs encouragement, so young readers really benefit from reading with adults.

 Having to decode longer words can disrupt the "flow" of reading, making it feel much harder than watching a film or playing a game.
 By reading with your independent reader, you can remind them how great it is to get lost in a story.
 You can also build their confidence in reading, perhaps reading one page each.
 It's also a great opportunity to explore the themes of a book, checking their understanding, and even reassuring them if the book gets scary!

 By reading with your child, you're showing them that reading is something you enjoy and value, and it's a wonderful way to bond and create lasting memories and a shared language.

 Shared reading is a practice - the practice of reading to and reading with each other, and talking about books, stories and rhymes.
-Shared reading is a way of developing early literacy skills, behaviours and knowledge.

-Let your child choose the books they want to read - reading enjoyment is so much about finding the right book for you, so try something new if your latest choices haven't grabbed them.
+Reading enjoyment is so much about finding the right book for you, so try something new if your latest choices haven't grabbed them.
 You can find lots of suggestions on this website, or try visiting the local library with your child and let them pick what they want to read with you next.